Early History of Los Angeles

 The Los Angeles area was originally home to the Tongva and Chumash Indigenous people for thousands of years.
 The Spanish arrived in 1542, when Juan Cabrillo visited the area.

 On September 4, 1781, 44 Mexican settlers set out from the San Gabriel Mission to establish a town at Juan Crespi's Porciuncula River site.
 Of these 44 people, documents show that nearly half were full or mixed Africans, and the other half were Indigenous people of Mexico.
-The town that founded was named El Pueblo de Nuestra Señora la Reina de los Ángeles sobre El Río Porciuncula, ("The Town of Our Lady the Queen of the Angels on the River Porciuncula").
+The town they founded was named El Pueblo de Nuestra Señora la Reina de los Ángeles sobre El Río Porciuncula, ("The Town of Our Lady the Queen of the Angels on the River Porciuncula").
 It remained a small ranch town for decades.
 Today the outline of the Pueblo is preserved in a Historic Monument area called Olvera Street.

 Los Angeles was incorporated as a city in 1850.
 Railroads arrived when the Southern Pacific completed its line to Los Angeles in 1876.
 Some of the first railroads connected the harbor at San Pedro to downtown Los Angeles.
 Oil was discovered in 1892, and by 1923 Los Angeles was supplying one-quarter of the world's oil.
 Even more important to the city's growth was water.
 In 1913, William Mulholland completed the canals that assured the city's growth, but left dozens of neighboring communities without water supplies of their own.